brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 according to the type of stroke being treated.
 Here, we show how incorporating this information into a meta-analysis of randomized trial data reveals new insights useful for clinical decision making.

+Clinicians should address four fundamental questions when engaging in an informed consent discussion with patients or family members:

+1\.
+What are the chances of experiencing the desired outcome without treatment?

+2\.
+What is the benefit of the treatment being offered to improve those chances?

+3\.
+What are the chances of experiencing the desired outcome with treatment?

+4\.
+What are the chances of harm due to the treatment, and what are the burdens of the treatment?

+While randomized control trials contain information useful for estimating answers to all 4 of these questions, standard meta-analytic models applied to RCTs by most researchers generally only address 2.
+This is a problem, since only focusing on the relative treatment effect of an intervention can obscure the actual impact of the treatment on individual patients.
+Here, we extend the standard model so that 1 and 3 can also be addressed, and show how this reveals new insights useful for clinical decision making.